khadersyed/khadersyed/README.md

 - 👋 Hi, I’m @khadersyed
-- 👀 I care deeply about building a culture centered around people, around automation, and devops
+- 👀 I care deeply about building a culture centered around people, automation, and devops
-- 🌱 I’m currently working on data engineering, and designing resilient systems
+- 🌱 I’m currently working on product design, data engineering, and designing resilient systems
 - 💬 Talk to me about mechanical keyboards ⌨, software automation, poetry and art
 - 💞️ I’m looking to collaborate on open source projects
 - 😄 Pronouns: https://pronoun.is/they